as224/metabolomics/README.md

 #### 3. other scripts
-- bring_to_gwascatalog_format.sh: Second origin script for the second steps of Harmonization while creating the .bed files.
+- `scripts_harmonize/bring_to_gwascatalog_format.sh`: Second origin script for the second steps of Harmonization while creating the .bed files.
-- preprocess.sh: First Origin script for the first step of the Harmonization
+- `scripts_harmonize/preprocess.sh`: First Origin script for the first step of the Harmonization
-- filter_pval.py: alternative script for p-value filtering
+- `scripts_harmonize/filter_pval.py`: alternative script for p-value filtering
-- filter_EAF.py: used during Harmonization if --pvalue is added, filters SNPs that have an invalid EAF
+- `scripts_harmonize/filter_EAF.py`: used during Harmonization if --pvalue is added, filters SNPs that have an invalid EAF